The Sigh of the Moor

-The Sigh of the Moor is an oil-on-canvas painting of Muhammad XII, (Boabdil), last Nasrid Emir of Granada.
+The Sigh of the Moor is an oil-on-canvas painting of Muhammad XI, (Boabdil), last Nasrid Emir of Granada.
 It was painted in the late 19th century by the Spanish artist Francisco Pradilla Ortiz.
 The painting depicts Boabdil, having ceded Granada to the Catholic Monarchs of Spain, Ferdinand and Isabella, turning to take a last look at the city he has lost, before going into exile.

 History

 The picture

-The painting depicts Muhammad XII, the last Nasrid ruler of Granada, turning to take his final look at the city from the Puerto del Suspiro del Moro before going into exile.
+The painting depicts Muhammad XI, the last Nasrid ruler of Granada, turning to take his final look at the city from the Puerto del Suspiro del Moro before going into exile.
 (Note: The, possibly apocryphal, story has provided inspiration for a number of artists.
 Other examples include Peter F. Rothermel’s The Last Sigh of the Moor, held at the Pennsylvania Academy of the Fine Arts, and Les Adieux du roi Boabdil a Grenade by Alfred Dehodencq at the Musée d'Orsay.)
 Boabdil was upbraided by his mother, Aixa; “weep like a woman for the kingdom you could not defend like a man.”
 Historians have generally followed Aixa in condemning Boabdil, but a 21st-century revisionist view by Elizabeth Drayson, a historian at the University of Cambridge, sees him as; “a last stand against religious intolerance, fanatical power and cultural ignorance”.
 (Note: The site of Boabdil’s grave is a matter of dispute.
 Generally thought to have died and been buried in Fez in Morocco, another alternative is in Tlemcen, Algeria.)
 The writer Giles Tremlett, in his 2012 study, Ghosts of Spain, notes the traditional name for the road Boabdil took, "La Cuesta de Las Lágrimas - the Slope of Tears".

 The Treaty of Granada, also known as the Capitulations, agreed in 1491 between Boabdil and Ferdinand and Isabella, was signed on 2 January 1492.
 The Alhambra had been surrendered to Ferdinand and Isabell's troops on the previous day.
-The treaty concluded the Granada War and brought to an end over 700 years of Arab rule in Spain which had begun with the Umayyad conquest in 711.
+The treaty concluded the Granada War and brought to an end over 700 years of Muslim rule in Spain which had begun with the Umayyad conquest in 711.